keyboard_arrow_up

 Safety Bumper

-Usually a detection sensor designed to detect obstructions in front of and behind the AGV.
+A detection device designed to sense obstacles in front of or behind the AGV, enhancing operational safety.

 System Monitoring